 Reheating: Warm the curry gently on low heat, stirring occasionally.
 Add a splash of water or coconut milk if the curry thickens too much.

-No, Caldine is one of the mildest Goan curries.
+No, Caldin is one of the mildest Goan curries.
 Unlike Xacuti or Vindaloo, it uses coconut milk for creaminess and aromatic spices for flavor.
 No red chilies or heavy spices are used to make this curry.

-Goan Caldine Curry Recipe
+Goan Caldin Curry Recipe

 Equipment